 It is very common for trucking company insurance companies to spare no cost in court to limit their liability to reduce the amount of any settlement.
 Don’t go up against them alone.

 Theodoros & Rooth has over 110 years combined experience in handling serious motor vehicle accidents.
 Call us for a free consultation.
-If you have a case, we will pursue it aggressively.
+If you have a car accident case, we will pursue it aggressively.
 Every initial consultation is free, and you pay nothing until we win.

 Sources include: National Highway Traffic Safety Administration, Insurance Institute for Highway Safety, Governors Highway Safety Association, state transportation departments.